HaohsiangChen/InventoryManagementSystem/README.md

-# inventory_management_system_flask
+# inventory management system
-An inventory management web app using flask framework where user can add, delete update products, locations and track product movements.
-Learnt flask and implemented the system in a day.
+An inventory management web app using flask framework where user can insert, delete and update products and interact with MySQL DB